 Warp Glider is a small but addicting arcade game created by Mole Eyes Entertainment and its available on Steam for the super low price of $0.99 cents.
 That’s right, less than one US dollar bill.

-The controls are simple, you turn it and move it forward with one stick, and you have a button that boosts your speed, the more you tap the boost, the faster you move.
-Your craft and the bandits have some physical qualities in the world.
-Your movement is affected by momentum and inertia, and it’s up to you to work it into your advantage.
+The controls are simple, you turn and move it forward with one stick, and you have a button that boosts your speed, the more you tap the boost, the faster you move.
+Your craft and the bandits have physis within the world.
+Your movement is affected by momentum and inertia, and it’s up to you to work it to your advantage.
 If you exit on one side of the screen, you reappear on the other side symmetrically, Pac-man style

 I was delighted when I found out that a power-up that magnetically shoves away foes, could be used to send them spiraling into each other, causing a chain reaction of ship collisions and mayhem.

 The bandits themselves are also varied, each one follows its own movement and attack patterns.
 Some of them skirt the outside of the edges of the screen, others chase you directly, while others seem to go for the energy you are collecting.
 Bandits are all subject to the same hazards that you are.
 They can be destroyed by asteroids, caught in the slowing cold trail of ice meteors, sucked into a black hole, and more.

 The game looks really good visually, the ships have good detail, but the particle effects, in particular, are eye-catching.
 They burst, dazzle and flow around in wisps and gusts beautifully.
 Yet, they never become so overwhelming as to obscure your screen and make it hard to play.